Welcome to today's edition of the Rush 24-7 podcast.

 This is shameful.

-I mean, if and for and for two, what is it, maybe three days in a row now, suggesting that Romney would not have had the guts to pull the trigger and lying, well, taking as out of context as possible Romney's comments about getting bin Laden versus the entire war on terror.
+I mean, for two, what is it, maybe three days in a row now, suggesting that Romney would not have had the guts to pull the trigger and lying, well, taking as out of context as possible Romney's comments about getting bin Laden versus the entire war on terror.

-the CIA interrogators, the entire intelligence community, has been exploited now for the personal gain of one small man who had the easiest job in this long chain of command of all the people involved in the war on terror, Which this president was totally opposed to as a senator.
+the CIA interrogators, the entire intelligence community has been exploited now for the personal gain of one small man who had the easiest job in this long chain of command.

-From the boots on the ground to the intel people to the CIA interrogators, you know, it's arguable.
+From the boots on the ground to the Intel people to the CIA interrogators.

-Had Obama's policies regarding interrogation at Guantanamo Bay or at uh CIA Black Site secret prisons, had Obama's policies not been, or had had Obama's policies been in force, we may not have ever gotten bin Laden.
+You know, it's arguable, had Obama's policies regarding interrogation at Guantanamo Bay or at CIA Black Site secret prisons, had Obama's policies not been, or had Obama's policies been in force, we may not have ever gotten bin Laden.

 That's the real irony here.